'Gimme time to think!'

 When to talk less

-Now, on the off-chance that some of us may, on very rare occasions, be guilty of talking too much or too enthusiastically, this article is about how to improve your communication by talking less!
+Now, on the off-chance that some of us, on very rare occasions, could be guilty of talking too much or too enthusiastically, this article is about how to improve your communication by talking less!

 Talking less can be a bit of a stretch for some of us – because once the mouth gets up to speed it’s difficult to stop.

-The famous NLP Eye Accessing cues/clues (explored in the two days of our NLP Core Skills course) enable us to recognise that somebody may be thinking in images or sounds or feelings or through self-talk.
+The famous NLP Eye Accessing cues/clues (explored on our NLP Core Skills course) enable us to recognise when somebody may be thinking in images or sounds or feelings or through sub-vocalising.
 This is very valuable as a means of understanding them and improving how you communicate with them.

 But… one of the most important applications of this model is rarely remarked upon i.e. when their eyes are moving you remain silent…